SENIORS - A GUIDE TO PREPARE

 We Can Help with Selecting Frames for Your Portraits

 There are a variety of frames available for you in all sizes.
 To determine the size and shape of your frame, consider the wall space where it will be displayed.
 There is a tremendous difference between a 16 x 20 and a 30 x 40 when displayed over the same sofa.
 Interior designers recommend that a portrait should occupy at least 50% of the wall space available.
 If not, the viewers’ attention will be drawn to the wall rather than the portrait.
 Most 8 x 10’s portraits are appropriate for a desk/table display.
 They aren’t good for wall display because the image is too small, needing to be held close for comfortable viewing.

-For choosing Paul Toepfer Photography you will receive 25% off your frames and all framed images are guaranteed for life.
+For choosing Paul Toepfer Photography you will receive 25% off your frames when you place your and all framed images are guaranteed for life.

-Your Yearbook Photo: Two photos will be made and sent to your school for the yearbook.
-Please keep track of your yearbook deadline and check to ensure your photos arrive.
-If you are not sure about the date, ask your school yearbook advisor.
+Your Yearbook Photo: All sessions include your selection sent to your school fully retouched.
+Please keep track of your yearbook deadline and confirm to ensure your photo arrived.